equalframework/equal-doc/docs/advanced/security/rights-management.md

 ??? tip "Overriding AccessController"

     As all eQual services, the AccesController service can be overridden by a custom service to match any specific logic.

     **Example:**

-    1. Under `/lib` folder, create a folder by the name of your project, you want a directory similar to this: `/lib/mylib/access/AccessController.class.php`
+    1) Under `/lib` folder, create a folder by the name of your lib, and create a file for your Service (e.g. `/lib/mylib/access/AccessController.class.php`)

     ```php
     <?php
     namespace mylib\access;

     class AccessController extends \equal\access\AccessController {

         // rewrite functions here to override their default behavior
         public function hasRight($user_id, $operation, $object_class='*', $objects_ids=[]) { {
     	    // [...]
         }

         // [...]
     }
     ```

-    2. When creating a controller that must use the specific logic, the service can be injected this way :
+    2) When creating a controller that must use the specific logic, the service can be injected this way:

     ```
     <?php
     list($params, $providers) = eQual::announce([